×

 align-items: stretch;

-property is a shorthand for
+}flex property is a shorthand for flex-grow, flex-shrink, and flex-basis.

-.
-In this case the element with the property is going to take all the available width.
+In this case the element with the property is going to take all the available width.@media query is used for special devices.

-is for devices with width less than or equal to
+In the example below @media query is for devices with width less than or equal to 600px #main {

 width: 70%;